scuzzydude/asimov/asimov.md

 There is a reason direct democracy can't work on a large scale.
 We elect people at the local, state, and federal level who are good at one thing to lead and manage our governments, but then we expect them to be good at many things.
 What does a lawyer know about running a water or sewer system, or green recycling or road maintenance?
 Elected leaders can hire unbiased, unconflicted experts to do the work, but how proficient can somebody become at a job specific to a region in the short duration of an election cycle?[^6] We should have institutional experience in our government departments that are competent, but how do any of those people take risks or point out problems when their bosses change hands at the whim of the elected leaders?

-The reality is the intact bureaucracy make this whole process complicated because the scope is too broad.
+The intact bureaucracy make this whole process complicated because the scope is too broad.
 A congressman can get stuff done in government -- he just makes a phone call and the water pumping station in his district gets a new pump ahead of some other district.
 All it cost was a vote against his conscious and the consensus of his constituents on a voting rights bill.
 People who can already vote are likely to remember the high pressure shower they get each morning when election time rolls around again.

 Limited scope governance can be efficient.
 Take a Homeowners Association (HOA).
 You have an hour meeting once a month.
 Hopefully the chairman of the HOA is somebody practical who won't make a run at the next open school board seat.
 The practical leader calls a meeting, talks about bids for a new lawn service that's coming up.
 They talk about teenagers hanging out at the playground drinking and smoking pot on the weekends, and who was going to call the cops and should they inform parents first.
 They talk about a few issues they need to prepare to discuss in future meetings, and then close the meeting in 45 minutes.

 Let's say the HOA chairperson *is* running for an open school board seat.
 They decide, before getting into the agenda, we should have an open forum where the HOA board can hear the homeowner's opinions.
 In the first meeting, the forum agenda is vaccination mandates and local abortion laws.
 Do you think they'll be able to agree on a lawn service after the open forum?